Learning how to count macros is one of the highest leverage steps you can take to get and stay in shape.

 There’s little argument about the merits of eating enough protein and fat, but carbs are another story.

-So long as you regulate your caloric intake properly, you can be as lean as you want eating all the carbs you like.
+While the dietary crusade against the poor carbohydrate molecule is still raging in some circles, the scientific consensus is clear: so long as you regulate your calorie intake properly, you can be as lean as you want eating all the carbs you like.

-What’s more, if you’re in a normal body fat range, exercise regularly (and especially if you lift weights), and are otherwise healthy, then you’re going to do better with more, not fewer carbs in your diet.
+What’s more, if you exercise regularly (and especially if you lift weights), and are otherwise healthy, then you’re going to do better with more, not fewer carbs in your diet.
+This is even true for people who are overweight, so long as they’re in a calorie deficit.

 That’s right.
 I’m saying that you shouldn’t eat a low-carb diet, and for a few good reasons:

-Carbs are the primary fuel source for intense exercise and can help you gain muscle and strength faster.
+Carbs are the primary fuel source for intense exercise and can help you gain muscle and strength faster by keeping glycogen levels topped off.
 They also don’t get in the way of fat loss, and serve as a great source of various micronutrients and fiber.

 It’s very simple: just allot your remaining calories to them.